anon-githubber/interpretable_graph_classifications/models/graphgen/README.md

 ## Outputs

 There are several different types of outputs, each saved into a different directory under a path prefix.
-The path prefix is set at `args.dir_input`.
+The path prefix is set at `args.graphgen_save_path`.
 Suppose that this field is set to `''`:

 - `tensorboard/` contains tensorboard event objects which can be used to view training and validation graphs in real time.
 - `model_save/` stores the model checkpoints